riascho/Budget-Project/README.md

 - [ ] Create a frontend that displays envelopes and balances, and allows users to manage transactions
 - [ ] Add Tests: that can be run using `npm test` (incl. `psql` tests)
 - [ ] Refactor code and update dependencies (`package.json`) and review project directory structure
+- [ ] Improve and enhance test coverage

 ## Endpoints Visualization